quantonganh/helix-wiki/Debugger-Configurations.md

 ### MacOS users

+1. Install LLVM:

 ```
 brew install llvm
 ```

-Then add `/usr/local/opt/llvm/bin` your PATH, usually in your ~/.bashrc or .zshrc file.
+2. Add `/usr/local/opt/llvm/bin` your PATH, usually in your ~/.bashrc or .zshrc file.

+3. Restart your shell

 ## Addendum 2: For users who installed a debugger successfully but cannot attach to a running process